 After breakfast this morning, we'll depart for Arusha, where we'll enjoy lunch and bid farewell to those travel companions who are returning home today from Safari Serengeti: Tanzania Lodge & Tented Safari.
 Then, we transfer to Arusha Airport to board our flight to Zanzibar Island, known as Unguja to the locals.

-On arrival, we'll check into our hotel.
-This evening enjoy a Welcome Dinner.
+Upon arrival, we'll check into our hotel.
+This evening dinner will be on our own.